Isomorphs in sheared binary Lennard-Jones glass: Transient response: Microscopic behavior

 Another, related measure of spatial inhomogeneity is to consider the displacement profiles obtained by binning particles according to their $y$-coordinate and averaging the $x$-displacement for all particles in a bin.
 This gives a probe of systematic variation in the gradient direction, while averaging over other directions.
 An example is shown in Fig.~\ref{fig:displacement_profile} for a 12\% strain interval from the steady state in a particular run.
 A clear systematic deviation from the affine profile is visible: the system exhibits two distinct regions with the strain differing by a factor of two as indicated by the linear fits (note that the region of the left is connected to that on the right via the periodic boundary conditions).
 This coexistence of regions with differing strain (rates) is termed shear-banding\cite{Bailey/Schiotz/Jacobsen:2006,Ovarlez/Others:2009,Martin/Hu:2012,Greer/Cheng/Ma:2013}.

 Profiles for different runs exhibit somewhat similar shapes, with mostly a single region of higher strain, more or less sharply delimited from the rest of the system, with varying contrast ({\it i.e.,} difference in strain).
 To quantify this contrast and look for systematic variations along the isomorph we take the mean squared deviation of each point from the affine line, yielding a norm of the (non-affine) displacement profile.
-For the example in Fig.~\ref{fig:displacement_profile} the norm is 0.022.
+For the example in Fig.~\ref{fig:displacement_profile} the norm is 0.022; a histogram of norms for that density is shown in the inset, and exhibits a somewhat broad distribution.
 Note this measure of non-affine motion differs from that presented in Fig.~\ref{fig:ndr2} in the initial averaging within a $y$-bin {\em before} squaring and further averaging over bins.
 We calculate the mean norm from the 40 runs at each density, and plot these as a function of density in Fig.~\ref{fig:norm}.
 As with Fig.~\ref{fig:ndr2} we see a clear trend in the transient data, and no discernible trend in the steady state data.
 This suggests that at lower density there is a greater tendency for quasi-shear-banding to occur during the stress peak.
-This decreases with increasing density, particularly over the first three densities.
+This decreases with increasing density, particularly over the first four densities.
 The steady-state values in panel (b) are mostly below the low-density transient values; there are a couple of exceptions to this but no overall trend.
 We have only looked at a specific interval covering 12\% of strain in all cases; an interesting question for future work is to what extent a given quasi-shear-band persists over longer amounts of strain.
 Interestingly, and apparently counterintuitively, the trend visible for the red data points in Fig.~\ref{fig:norm} is in the opposite direction to those shown in Fig.~\ref{fig:ndr2}(a).
-An interpretation which encompasses both behaviors would be that the stress peak at the lower densities coincides with particles exhibiting less overall non-affine motion than at higher densities, but where whatever non-affine motion is actually present is more coherent, and gives a larger signal in the displacement profiles.
+What these two results tell us is that there is a {\em increase} of ``incoherent non-affine motion" (i.e., measured at the particle level) as density increases, while there is a {\em decrease} of ``coherent non-affine motion" (i.e., the signal that remains after averaging over displacements within a horizontal slice).